-Kroll has extensive experience providing security training calibrated to each client’s needs, whether they’re brief, one-day introductory sessions, “refresher” programs, or multi-day curriculums.
+Kroll has extensive experience providing security training calibrated to each client’s needs, whether they’re brief one-day introductory sessions, “refresher” programs or multi-day curriculums.

 Our trainings can encompass broad points of view to narrow solution-oriented presentations to meet the challenges of specific business units.
-We work with institution to understand their needs and what training they need, then customize presentations around the staff, facility and risk.
+We work with institutions to understand their needs and what training they need, then customize presentations around the staff, facility and risk.
 Our work is tailored directly to each client for those purposes.

 Travel Security Training

 Kroll’s training programs will educate your organization to protect professionals traveling the globe and detect the warning signs of an incident before it occurs, based on a rich understanding of the information that is accessible in each country, its relative accuracy and reliability and the frequently delicate balance between politics and business.

 We can provide scalable travel security training sessions for as many as 30 people or for a small team of senior executives in any location.
 We can deliver the course in any office environment, in several countries and languages utilizing the following assets: